 It didn't work.
 For historical and geographic reasons, Scotland's shipyards weren't full-sized; they built their ships in two halves and then assembled them.
 Worked fine for them, because they'd be doing it at scale since the 1800s, and had world renowned expertise by the 1900s.
 But when the unpracticed Koreans tried to build ships using Scottish plans and detailed step-by-step directions, the result was two ship halves that didn't quite fit together and sunk when assembled.

 The Koreans eventually managed to start a shipbuilding industry by hiring foreign companies to come and build ships locally, showing people how it's done.
 And it took decades to get what we would consider basic manufacturing working smoothly, even though one might think that all of the requisite knowledge existed in books, was taught in university courses, and could be had from experts for a small fee.
-Now, their manufacturing industries are world class, e.g., Hyundai and Kia are up there with Toyota for producing the world's most reliable cars.
-Going from producing unreliable econoboxes to the most reliable cars you can buy took over a decade, just like it did for Toyota when they did it decades earlier.
-If there's a shortcut to quality other than hiring a gaggle of people who've done it before, no one's discovered it yet.
+Now, their manufacturing industries are world class, e.g., according to Consumer Reports, Hyundai and Kia produce reliable cars.
+Going from producing unreliable econoboxes to reliable cars you can buy took over a decade, like it did for Toyota when they did it decades earlier.
+If there's a shortcut to quality other than hiring a lot of people who've done it before, no one's discovered it yet.

-Today, anyone with a CS 101 background can take Geoffrey Hinton's course on neural networks and deep learning, and start applying state of the art machine learning techniques in production within a couple months.
+Today, any programmer can take Geoffrey Hinton's course on neural networks and deep learning, and start applying state of the art machine learning techniques.
 In software land, you can fix minor bugs in real time.
 If it takes a whole day to run your regression test suite, you consider yourself lucky because it means you're in one of the few environments that takes testing seriously.
-If the architecture is fundamentally flawed, you pull out your copy of Feathers' “Working Effectively with Legacy Code” and you apply minor fixes until you're done.
+If the architecture is fundamentally flawed, you pull out your copy of Feathers' “Working Effectively with Legacy Code” and repeatedly apply fixes.

-This isn't to say that software isn't hard, it's just a different kind of hard: the sort of hard that can be attacked with genius and perseverance, even without experience.
-But, if you want to build a ship, and you "only" have a decade of experience with carpentry, milling, metalworking, etc., well, good luck.
+This isn't to say that software isn't hard, but there are a lot of valueable problems that don't need a decade of hard-won experience to attack.
+But if you want to build a ship, and you "only" have a decade of experience with carpentry, milling, metalworking, etc., well, good luck.
 You're going to need it.
 With a large ship, “minor” fixes can take days or weeks, and a fundamental flaw means that your ship sinks and you've lost half a year of work and tens of millions of dollars.
-By the time you get to something with the complexity of a modern high-performance microprocessor, a minor bug discovered in production costs three months and five million dollars.
+By the time you get to something with the complexity of a modern high-performance microprocessor, a minor bug discovered in production costs three months and millions of dollars.
 A fundamental flaw in the architecture will cost you five years and hundreds of millions of dollars2.

 Physical mistakes are costly.
 There's no undo and editing isn't simply a matter of pressing some keys; changes consume real, physical resources.
 You need enough wisdom and experience to avoid common mistakes entirely – especially the ones that can't be fixed.

 In retrospect, I think that I was too optimistic about software in this post.
 If we're talking about product-market fit and success, I don't think the attitude in the post is wrong and people with little to no experience often do create hits.
 But now that I've been in the industry for a while and talked to numerous people about infra at various startups as well as large companies, I think creating high quality software infra requires no less experience than creating high quality physical items.
 Companies that decided this wasn't the case and hire a bunch of smart folks from top schools to build their infra have ended up with low quality, unreliable, expensive, and difficult to operate infrastructure.
-It just turns out that, if you have very good product-market fit, your company can survive and even thrive while having infra that has 2 9s of uptime and costs an order of magnitude more than your competitor's infra.
-You'll make less money than you would've otherwise, but the high order bits are all on the product size.
+It just turns out that, if you have very good product-market fit, you don't need your infra to work.
+Your company can survive and even thrive while having infra that has 2 9s of uptime and costs an order of magnitude more than your competitor's infra or if your product's architecture means that it can't possibly work correctly.
+You'll make less money than you would've otherwise, but the high order bits are all on the product side.
+If you contrast that chip companies with inexperienced engineers that didn't produce a working product, well, you can't really sell a product that doesn't work even if you try.
+If you get very lucky, like if you happened to start deep learning chip company at the right time, you might get big company to acquire your non-working product.
+But, it's much harder to get an exit like that for a microprocessor.

 There's a crowd that's even younger than the FPGA folks, even younger than me, working on Arduinos and microcontrollers, doing hobbyist electronics and consumer products.
 I'm genuinely curious how many of those folks will decide to work on large-scale systems design.
 In one sense, it's inevitable, as the area matures, and solutions become more complex.
 The other sense is what I'm curious about: will the hardware renaissance spark an interest in supercomputers, microprocessors, and warehouse-scale computers?